Adotada

-Adotada is a Brazilian reality television series that aired on MTV starring Maria Eugênia Suconic.
+Adotada is a Brazilian reality television series that aired on MTV Brasil starring Maria Eugênia Suconic.
 It is a spin-off of Papito in Love on which Maria previously gained fame for being ex-girlfriend of the singer Supla.
 The series consists in Maria being "adopted" by a different family each episode, then having to adapt to their routines and write them a letter containing her impressions from the experience before leaving and it ran from September 9, 2014 until July 18, 2017 over four seasons.
 The show has been nominated for the International Emmy Awards in the Non-Scripted Entertainment category.